Shah-Aayush/roadmap-to-mobile-app-dev/README.md

-w# RoadMap To Mobile App development
+# RoadMap To Mobile App development

 - what is app development
 - how to start learning